LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/managing-messaging-conversations.md

 **Transfer Conversation:** Select a skill to transfer your conversation to.
 Use the search bar to find the relevant skill.
 Once you do this, the conversation will move out of your workspace and enter that skill’s queue.

-**Hide conversation**: If you have an inactive conversation that doesn’t require your attention, this option allows you to hide the conversation window and send the conversation back to open connections.
+**Hide conversation**: If you have an inactive conversation that doesn’t require your attention, this option allows you to hide the conversation window and send the conversation back to Open Conversations.

 **Copy as plain text**: This action opens a window that includes that text of the conversation that can be copied to anywhere you need, such as into a CRM record.